OData/v3ProtocolDocument/OData URI Conventions.markdown

 	Edm.Int32 length(Edm.String)

 If implemented the length canonical function MUST return the number of characters in the parameter value.
-The lengthMethodCallExpr syntax rule defines how the startswith function is invoked.
+The lengthMethodCallExpr syntax rule defines how the length function is invoked.

 For example: